KabirSamsi/KabirSamsi/README.md

 ## Current Projects 🌱
 - **CollabBirder** – An improved information/connection platform for birders utilizing the EBird API and network modeling
-- **Franz** – Hybrid programming language and interpreter for composing, representing and evaluating music and musical notation
+- **Franz** – Functional programming language and interpreter for composing, representing and evaluating music and musical notation